 The Aeropress is a great place to start if you’re looking to make the transition from instant coffee into the world of speciality coffee.
 Having said that, it’s certainly not uncommon to find the even the most of seasoned sippers swearing by its unlikely charm.

 It’s light, portable, it sits directly on top of your mug and the good news is you won’t have to remortgage your house to buy one.
 The best thing about it is you can knock up a great tasting coffee a couple of minutes!
-There are many ways of using the Aeropress, but I can tell you’re itching to get out there and get guzzling so for now we’ll just take a look at the original method.
+There are many ways of using the Aeropress, but for now we’ll just take a look at the original method.

 Before brewing, it’s important that the Aeropress and paper filter are rinsed with hot water.
 This both preheats the Aeropress and ensures the filter paper is cleansed of its own, undesirable flavour.